 The first crop grown in many states was hemp.
 1850 was a peak year for Kentucky which produced 40,000 tons.
 Hemp was the largest cash crop until the 20th century.

-The oldest known records of hemp farming go back 5000 years in China, although hemp industrialization probably goes back to ancient Egypt.
+According to the information from Missouri Green Team, the oldest known records of hemp farming go back 5000 years in China, although hemp industrialization probably goes back to ancient Egypt.